Globe Theatre: Layout

 The Globe's detailed dimensions are unknown, but its shape and size can be estimated from scholarly inquiry over the last two centuries.
 The evidence suggests that it was a three-storey, open-air amphitheatre approximately 100 ft in diameter that could house up to 3,000 spectators.
 The Globe is shown as round on Wenceslas Hollar's sketch of the building, later incorporated into his etched Long View of London from Bankside in 1647.
 However, in 1988–89 the uncovering of a small part of the Globe's foundation suggested that it was a polygon of 20 sides.

 At the base of the stage and surrounding it on three sides, there was an area called the yard, the name deriving from the old inn-yards, where, for a penny, people (the "groundlings") would stand on the rush-strewn earthen floor to watch the performance.
 During the excavation of the Globe in 1989 a layer of nutshells was found, pressed into the dirt flooring so as to form a new surface layer.
 Vertically around the yard were three levels of more expensive stadium-style seats.
-A rectangular stage platform, also known as an apron stage, thrust out into the middle of the open-air yard.
+A rectangular stage platform thrust out into the middle of the open-air yard.
 The stage was approximately 43 ft in width, 27 ft in depth and was raised about 5 ft off the ground.
 On this stage, there was a trapdoor for use by performers to enter from the "cellarage" area beneath the stage.

 The back wall of the stage had two or three doors on the main level, with a curtained inner stage in the centre (although not all scholars agree about the existence of this supposed "inner below"), and a balcony above it.
 The doors entered into the "tiring house" (backstage area) where the actors dressed and awaited their entrances.
 The floors above may have been used as storage for costumes and props, and management offices.
-The balcony housed the musicians, and could also be used for scenes requiring an upper space, such as the balcony scene in Romeo and Juliet.
+The balcony housed the musicians, and could also be used for scenes requiring an upper space, such as the "balcony" scene in Romeo and Juliet.
 Rush matting covered the stage, although this may only have been used if the setting of the play demanded it.

 Large columns on either side of the stage supported a roof over the rear portion of the stage.
 The ceiling under this roof was called the "heavens," and was painted as a sky with clouds.
 A trapdoor in the heavens enabled performers to descend using some form of rope and harness.
 The stage was set in the south-east corner of the building so as to be in shade during afternoon performances in summer.